University certificate

 10.9.2.
 Algorithm for Cardiopulmonary Resuscitation

 10.9.3.4.
-Limitation of Therapeutic Exercise in Newborns with Hypoxic-Ischemic Encephalopathy
+Limitation of Therapeutic Effort in Neonates with Hypoxic-Ischemic Encephalopathy

-By choosing the Professional Master's Degree in Pregnancy Pathologies for Midwives from TECH Global University, you will enjoy the benefits of online classes.
-You will be able to organize your study time according to your needs and responsibilities, without having to travel to a physical campus.
-In addition, you will have the support of a team of Postgraduate Diploma professors who will guide you in your learning process and resolve your doubts in a timely manner.
-Boost your career as a midwife specialized in pregnancy pathologies and provide excellent care to your patients.
-Join the postgraduate program at TECH Global University and take advantage of online classes to continue growing professionally in the field of maternity.
+By choosing the Master's Degree in Pregnancy Pathologies for Midwives from TECH Global University, you will enjoy the benefits of online classes.
+You will be able to organize your study time according to your needs and responsibilities, without having to commute to a physical campus.
+Additionally, you will benefit from the support of an expert teaching team who will guide you throughout your learning journey and promptly address any questions.
+Enhance your career as a midwife specialized in pregnancy pathologies and provide exceptional care to your patients.
+Join the postgraduate program at TECH Global University and take advantage of the benefits of online classes to continue growing professionally in the field of maternity care.